GravityKit/GravityView/readme.txt

 * Added: Use the hook `gravityview/search/method` to change the default search method from `GET` to `POST` (hiding the search filters from the View url)
 * Added: `gravityview/extension/search/select_default` filter to modify default value for Drop Down and Multiselect Search Bar fields.
 * Added: `gravityview_get_input_id_from_id()` helper function to get the Input ID from a Field ID.
+* Added: Option to set the search mode on the GravityView Search WordPress widget.

 = 1.16.3 on February 28 =